pepetd/felipenogueira3d/content/posts/the-future-of-3ds-max.md

 title: The Future of 3DS Max
 date: 2013-09-09T12:26:26-07:00
 author: Anonymous
-description: Read the comments section of this post on Max Underground.
+summary: Read the comments section of this post on Max Underground.
 categories:
   - General
 tags: